 Whether or not it is okay to consume an alcoholic drink while taking an antihistamine depends on the type of antihistamine you are taking.
 You should avoid alcohol completely if you are taking a first-generation antihistamine.
-Mixing alcohol with a second-generation antihistamine is less likely to cause problems but is still avoidable.
-This is because first-generation antihistamines are more likely to cause drowsiness compared to second-generation antihistamines.
-The drowsiness caused by an antihistamine can be made worse when you drink alcohol.
-This can lead to extreme drowsiness, impairing your ability to function and increasing the chances of an injury or accident.
+Mixing alcohol with a second-generation antihistamine is less likely to cause problems but still should be avoided if possible.
+This is because this class of antihistamines is more likely to cause drowsiness than second-generation ones.
+Consuming alcohol will then enhance the drowsiness side effects of antihistamines, leading to extreme drowsiness, impairing your ability to function, and increasing the chances of an injury or accident.
 Older adults are at an increased risk of this occurring.

 Is it okay to drink alcohol with cetirizine?

 Cetirizine (Zyrtec®) is a second-generation (non-drowsy) antihistamine commonly used to treat seasonal allergies.
-Combining cetirizine and alcohol is unlikely to cause severe drowsiness.
+Combining both alcohol and cetirizine is unlikely to cause severe drowsiness.
 However, cetirizine can make some people feel sleepy.
-Therefore it is advisable to wait and see how you feel on cetirizine before drinking alcohol.
+Therefore, it is advisable to wait and see how your body reacts with cetirizine before drinking alcohol.
 You should also avoid driving or doing anything that requires your complete concentration until you know how this antihistamine affects you.

 What about people struggling with alcohol abuse?

-If you are struggling with alcohol abuse or some other mental health disorder, it’s important to seek professional medical advice from licensed medical professionals about which allergy medications are right for you.
-Alcohol is a central nervous system depressant.
-Mixing alcohol with antihistamines can lead to serious problems with thinking, judgement, and motor skills.
+If you are struggling with alcohol abuse or some other mental health disorder, it’s important to seek professional medical advice from licensed medical professionals about which allergy medication is right for you.
+Alcohol is one of many central nervous system depressants.
+Mixing alcohol with antihistamines can lead to serious problems with thinking, judgment, and motor skills.